 This may have been scripted banter between the two characters, but it is not too far from the truth!
 And with more and more universities like the University of Nevada Reno offering support to become a dental hygienist, I thought it was time we touched upon this.

 The most apparent manifestation of poor oral hygiene is gingivitis (inflammation of the gum) and periodontitis (inflammation affecting the tissues that support the teeth).
 Periodontitis can even cause you to lose your adult teeth, you might want to check out this invention by Babiner dental to find out it could help with your dental care.

 But is that all?

 Nope!
-A University of Florida study revealed the presence of live periodontal bacteria in human atherosclerotic tissue, which means, there is a strong association between development of blockages in the arteries and gum disease.
+A University of Florida study revealed the presence of live periodontal bacteria in human atherosclerotic tissue, which means, there is a strong association between the development of blockages in the arteries and gum disease.

 As you can see, dental hygiene isn’t to be taken lightly.